Volunteer Management Admin Guide (Chapter 2): Organizing Your Program

 Create Volunteer Pools

 Once you’ve chosen your approach and built your team, it’s time to set up your fundraising pools.
-Volunteer Management makes it easy to organize multiple teams of volunteers around shared goals—create as many pools as you need!
+Volunteer Management makes it easy to organize volunteers around shared goals—create as many pools as you need!

 For more on creating pools and adding volunteers and prospects, visit the Volunteer Management help site.